Diffusion of a Gaussian function#

 Time-dependent output#

 To visualize the solution in an external program such as Paraview, we create a an XDMFFile which we can store multiple solutions in.
-The main advantage with an XDMFFile, is that we only need to store the mesh once, and can append multiple solutions to the same grid, reducing the storage space.
+The main advantage with an XDMFFile is that we only need to store the mesh once and that we can append multiple solutions to the same grid, reducing the storage space.
 The first argument to the XDMFFile is which communicator should be used to store the data.
 As we would like one output, independent of the number of processors, we use the COMM_WORLD.
 The second argument is the file name of the output file, while the third argument is the state of the file, this could be read ("r"), write ("w") or append ("a").

 xdmf = io.XDMFFile(domain.comm, "diffusion.xdmf", "w")